Bodysurfer_white_water

 This technique is fun, simple, and effective.
 Plus, it doesn’t feel like training.
 All you have to do is catch a wave and ride it as far as you can without taking a breath!

-3. Take up yoga and/or the martial arts.
+Take up yoga or martial arts

+Bodysurfing is essentially ocean-based yoga.
 Any experienced bodysurfer will recognize the importance of applying the following four foundational yoga techniques when riding a wave:

 1. Asana—mastery of body posture